-Request a tutor visit for your class or group
+Request a peer tutor visit for your class or group

-A peer tutor can visit your classroom or group meeting to discuss what peer tutoring is, how it can help, and why students should take advantage of it.
-Tutors will also walk students through the scheduling process and explain what to expect from a typical tutoring session.
+A peer tutor can visit your classroom or group meeting to discuss CLASS services, how they can help, and why students should utilize tutoring.
+Tutors can also walk students through the scheduling process and explain what to expect from a typical session.
 A tutor visit is a great way to help demystify tutoring for new or apprehensive students.
-To request a tutor visit please complete the tutor visit request form.
+To request a visit please complete the tutor visit request form.

-Faculty and staff may distribute informational handouts to students as needed to orient students to tutoring and help to manage expectations for what tutoring can do.
-The handouts explain how to get tutoring, what tutors can help with, and what to expect from a writing tutoring session.
+Faculty and staff may distribute informational handouts to students as needed to orient students to tutoring, and to help manage expectations for what CLASS peer support can do.
+The handouts provide general tutoring information and explain what tutors can help with.

 Do you have a student that you’d like to recommend as a tutor?
 Tutor hiring for each academic year takes place during the prior spring semester on an as-needed basis.
 If you would like to recommend a student for a tutoring position, please complete the official tutor recommendation form.

 A faculty recommendation does not guarantee that a student will be hired, but is a critical factor in the selection process.
 Students recommended by faculty are invited to apply for available positions during the application period each spring along with other applicants.
 All applicants hired for tutoring positions are required to obtain a faculty recommendation for each course they wish to tutor for, must have completed each course with a grade of B or higher, and are required to formally apply and interview for the position.